GLOBAL MARKETS-Dollar, stocks advance on U.S. jobless data

 Also on Thursday, the U.S. government left its estimate for economic growth in the second quarter unchanged at 2.5 percent.

-A measure of global equity markets, MSCI's all-country world index traded near break-even, up 0.01 percent, while the FTSEurofirst 300 index of leading European shares closed up 0.05 percent at 1,257.53.
+A measure of global equity markets, MSCI's all-country world index, rose 0.08 percent, while the FTSEurofirst 300 index of leading European shares closed up 0.05 percent at 1,257.53.

-The dollar advanced as the euro was hurt by political uncertainty in Italy.
+The dollar's advance was helped as the euro was hurt by political uncertainty in Italy.
 Allies of scandal-ridden former Prime Minster Silvio Berlusconi renewed threats to bring down Italy's coalition government if Berlusconi is barred from politics as part of his punishment for tax fraud.

 But the dollar's gains and the jump in U.S. stocks are expected to be limited because the impasse in congressional negotiations over increasing the federal borrowing limit could lead to a possible U.S. debt default.